 The time series campaign will test and validate a SWE measurement method using L-band interferometric synthetic aperture radar (InSAR), measured with the NASA Jet Propulsion Laboratory’s UAVSAR instrument.

-“The UAVSAR instrument is very reliable — it’s flown often for non-snow applications such as deformation of the earth surface after earthquakes or volcanoes,” said HP Marshall, an associate professor at Boise State University, Idaho and researcher with the U.S. Army Cold Regions Research and Engineering Lab, and SnowEx 2020’s project scientist.
+“The UAVSAR instrument is very reliable — it’s flown often for non-snow applications such as deformation of the earth’s surface after earthquakes or volcanoes,” said HP Marshall, an associate professor at Boise State University, Idaho, and researcher with the U.S. Army Cold Regions Research and Engineering Lab, and SnowEx 2020’s project scientist.
 “In our preliminary tests in 2017, we got some pretty promising results that correlate with snow depth and SWE, but there wasn’t a very big change, so we couldn’t test over a wide range of conditions.
-In 2020, we will make InSAR measurements weekly to bi-weekly during a time series experiment, from snow-free conditions through transition into the wet spring snowpack.”
+In 2020, we will make InSAR measurements weekly to bi-weekly during a time series experiment, from snow-free conditions through the transition into the wet spring snowpack.”

 SnowEx will also test the Snow Water Equivalent Synthetic Aperture Radar and Radiometer (SWESARR).
-SWESARR was developed at NASA Goddard, and its combination of active and passive microwave measurements allows it to measure characteristics of the snow as well as the soil underneath, which can affect the microwave signal.
+SWESARR was developed at NASA Goddard, and its combination of active and passive microwave measurements allows it to measure the characteristics of the snow as well as the soil underneath, which can affect the microwave signal.

-SnowEx includes partners from universities, private institutions and other government agencies who bring additional expertise and instruments — such as the National Oceanic and Atmospheric Administration’s airborne gamma instrument and the University of Alabama’s FMCW radar.
+SnowEx includes partners from universities, private institutions, and other government agencies who bring additional expertise and instruments — such as the National Oceanic and Atmospheric Administration’s airborne gamma instrument and the University of Alabama’s FMCW radar.
 These instruments cannot be used in space, but they will help the snow science community advance their understanding of snow across various conditions.

 The team will also compare their data to NASA’s ICESat-2 and the European Space Agency’s Sentinel 1A and 1B satellites, and high-resolution optical imagery from NASA WorldView and private imaging companies.